I Will Wait

 "I Will Wait" is a song by British rock band Mumford & Sons.
 The track was first released in the United States on 7 August 2012 as the lead single from the band's second studio album, Babel (2012).
 The song sold 153,000 copies in the United States in its first week of release and became their highest-charting song in the US to date, peaking at number 12.
 It also reached the top ten in the United Kingdom, New Zealand, Irish, Canadian and Scottish national charts and was voted into fifth place in Australian radio station Triple J's Hottest 100 of 2012.
-The song is playable in the video game Guitar Hero Live.
+The song is playable in the video game Guitar Hero Live, and was featured in The Book of Life covered by Diego Luna.

 Music video

 The music video was directed by Fred & Nick.
 It was filmed at Red Rocks Amphitheatre in Morrison, Colorado.